• Skip to primary navigation

 cobbled square with a fountain and old buildings with blue shutters in Aix-en-Provence

 Walk in Cézanne's footsteps following the bronze paved 'C'-tiles.
-They lead to museums dedicated to the French painter and plenty art galleries.
-The tourist office has a free mini guide to follow the painter's life and work in Aix-en-Provence.
+They lead to museums dedicated to the French painter, plenty art galleries - and Cézanne's home, Jas de Bouffan, re-opened in summer 2025 following renovations.

 Bronze tile in the ground with a large C for Cezanne and the crest of Aix-en-Provence